johnxu21/johnxu21.github.io/teaching/CS472-Spring2023/Timetable/Git_and_Github/msr.md

 ### Part 3.
 Executive Summary (10 pts)

-Pretend you are a project manager writing a status report on the Homebrew project to your boss as if it was a company-owned project.
+Pretend you are a project manager writing a status report on the [scottyab/rootbeer](https://github.com/scottyab/rootbeer) project to your boss as if it was a company-owned project.
 The report should take the form of an Executive Summary.
 Your boss is very busy and overworked, and he won't bother reading more than a page, so write clearly and succinctly.
 Charts and